ALbaron-Awad/The-WASD-Game-/README.md

 The (WASD) Game !

-using html-css-JavaScript[gl-matrix]
+using html-css-JavaScript,gl-matrix
-##webgl

 Features in this game:

 1-Pressing on the keyboard can give you the  ASCII Code.

-2-You can  find out points on the axes using the mouse.
+2-You can  find out points on the Coordinate Axes using the mouse.